ShivamB25/Project-Asclepius/script.md

 - "We invite partners to bring in real EHR data, co-develop clinical validation, and move from reactive to proactive care."
 - "Thank you—happy to answer questions."

-**Rubric Cue:** Leave judges with a clear call-to-action and confidence in delivery quality.
+**Say this to hit the rubric:** "Judges, that’s your clear call-to-action and proof we can deliver—exactly what you look for at the finish."

 ---